The Burnside problem for odd exponents: Defining the canonical form of rank

 We will use the fact that there exist sequences $m:\mathbb{N}\longrightarrow\{1, 2\}$ without subsequences of the form $BBb$ \cite{ChKa} where $b$ is a nontrivial initial segment of $B$.
 By Proposition~\ref{scan_exists} we know that we can obtain $\lambda_2$-semicanonical forms by making a number of appropriate turns.
-In the certification process we test whether a given occurrence can be made short enough by a specific sequence of turns.
+In the certification process we test whether a given occurrence can be made short enough by appropriate turns without significantly increasing other occurrences.
 The cubic-free sequence given by $m$ will ensure that we are not creating new power words (of higher rank) in the process.